-How much you will spend on maintenance will depend on your website’s type.
-We will share the average monthly maintenance cost of different website types, from small business websites to online stores.
+This article will share the average monthly maintenance cost for various website types, from simple blogs to online stores.

-The average website maintenance costs vary from around $5–$5,000/month or $60-$60,000/year.
-Maintaining exceptionally large and popular websites like Amazon or Netflix costs even more.
+Website maintenance costs $5-5,000/month.
+Maintaining exceptionally large and popular websites like Amazon or Netflix may cost even more.

-Here is a breakdown of the different average monthly website maintenance costs:
+Here is an overview of the average website maintenance costs:

 9 Essential Website Maintenance Costs